Pet Keen is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 • Xylitol: Xylitol is a sugar substitute that is toxic to dogs.
 Avoid adding it to your dog’s food and keep them out of any sugar-free candy or drinks.

-• Garlic: Garlic can be harmful to dogs and should never be added to their food.
-Garlic can cause anemia in dogs.
+• Onions and Garlic: Onions and garlic can be harmful to dogs and should never be added to their food.
+They can cause anemia and other health problems.

 • Grapes: Grapes contain a toxin called cyanide that can be fatal to dogs.
 They’re also a choking hazard.